krystiancha/valerney/README.md

 # valerney
 AVR RF remote emulator/spoofer

-This program shifts out programmed sequence of bytes on one pin without a clock at a fixed bitrate.
+This program shifts out a programmed sequence of bytes on one pin without a clock at a fixed bitrate.

 ## Building
 ```sh